Imran4424/iOS-InterviewQuestions/Swift.md

 ### Explain generics in Swift.

-Generics are a powerful feature in Swift that allow you to write flexible, reusable code that can work with any type, while still providing type safety at compile time
+Generics are a powerful feature in Swift that allow us to write flexible, reusable code that can work with any type, while still providing type safety at compile time

-Instead of writing a function or a data structure that only handles `Int`, or only handles `String`, you can write it once in a generic way, and the compiler automatically adapts it for the specific types you use.
+Instead of writing a function or a data structure that only handles `Int`, or only handles `String`, we can write it once in a generic way, and the compiler automatically adapts it for the specific types we use.

 Generics achieve their flexibility by introducing type placeholders, often represented by simple letters like `T` (for Type), `Element`, or `Key` and `Value`.